 All users must be trained prior to using technology classrooms.
-Personnel from iTAC will provide training at the Manhattan campus.
+Personnel from ITS will provide training on the Manhattan campus.
 K-State Polytechnic and K-State Olathe also have staff available to provide training.

 Faculty or departments that would like to request changes or have additional equipment installed must work with the K-State Technology Classroom Planning Committee.
 These requests will require at least six months of lead time for planning purposes and can be submitted for review by using the Technology Installation Request Form.
 This committee meets on the first Wednesday of every month and will invite individuals or departments to participate as needed.

 Types of technology classrooms

 There are four types of technology classrooms at K-State: basic, common, expanded, and studio.
-See the General Use Classrooms list for information about the type and capacity of individual technology classrooms at K-State.
+See the General Use Classrooms (PDF) list for information about the type and capacity of individual technology classrooms at K-State.

 Examples: Seaton 162, Willard 115, and Waters 132

 Examples: Leasure 010, Cardwell 102, and King 209

-In addition to the common technology, these rooms also have one or more of the follow additional capabilities: video conferencing equipment, video or audio capturing equipment, enhanced interactive technologies.
+In addition to the common technology, these rooms also have one or more of the following additional capabilities: video conferencing equipment, video or audio capturing equipment, enhanced interactive technologies.